ValentinVignal/flutter_app_stable/README.md

   - It looks like it works out of the box from the routes
 - [x] Work with the internet navigator arrows.
 - [ ] Updates the URL without triggering the rebuild of the UI (ex: URL parameter)
-- [ ] Create "shells": Stateful widgets that queries data and provide it with [provider](https://pub.dev/packages/provider).
+- :x: Create "shells": Stateful widgets that queries data and provide it with [provider](https://pub.dev/packages/provider).
   Maybe there is a workaround possible with [riverpod](https://pub.dev/packages/riverpod)
   - This also means that the routing might need to be nested.
 - [ ] Force reload the UI (This might be need when data are cleared)